riselun/githubapp/README.md

 # GitHub Android Application

 A native Android application that allows users to browse GitHub content, search repositories, view repository details, and interact with GitHub using their account.
+The UML class diagram is in the "docs" folder

 ## Features